 What is “Limousine Films?”

-Limousine tint refers to a type of automotive window film that blocks out 95% of visible light and only allows 5% of light into the window. (also known as 5% VLT, or visible light transmission).
+Limousine films or limo tint refers to a type of automotive window film that blocks out 95% of visible light and only allows 5% of light into the window.
+It’s considered a more technologically advanced window tint in the market.
 From the outside, very little can be seen of the vehicle’s interior.
 This is a lot used in limousines and that is where the name comes from.

-Make sure that everything is still safe.
-This type of window tint is a super-dark tint.
-Especially at night it can obstruct your view a bit.
-Go to one of your window tint providers, as usually they will have examples of different tints.
+Go to one of your window tint providers, as usually, they will have examples of different tints.
 That way you can decide for yourself if a particular tint is too dark or not.
 Allowed VLT ratings vary from state to state.
-Some strict states require 70 percent of the light to make it through the glass.
+Some strict states require 70 percent of the visible light to make it through the glass.
 Always make sure that your colored windows are compliant with state law to avoid unnecessary problems.

-Making Sure Your Automotive Window Tinting is Compliant with State Law
+Making Sure Your Automotive Window Tint is Compliant with State Law

-Arizona state law restricts limousine tint to the back side and rear windows, allowing for no darker than 5% VLT.
-While 5% VLT tint is legal, a police officer can still issue a citation if they find that the tint of your vehicle’s windows impedes your view or distracts you from driving.
-Examples of legally dark tint that might still get you pulled over includes tint with smudges, bubbles, tears, or lines.
+Arizona state law restricts limousine tint to the backside and rear windows, allowing for no darker than 5% VLT.
+While 5% VLT tint is legal, a police officer can still issue a citation if they find that the window tint of your vehicle’s windows impedes your view or distracts you from driving.
+Examples of legally dark limo tint that might still get you pulled over include tint with smudges, bubbles, tears, or lines.
 Additionally, if your vehicle has tinted windows, you are required to have dual side mirrors to compensate.

-Legal limo tint is an easy upgrade for Arizona drivers seeking privacy and protection.
-Always check how dark you can tint your windows based on the laws in your state.
+A legal limo tint is an easy upgrade for Arizona drivers seeking privacy and protection.
+Always check how dark you can tint your passenger windows and rear windows based on the laws in your state.
 Here is a great resource for this.
 We’ve also written an article specifically about Arizona Window Tinting Laws.
-If you are still not sure what limousine tint to pick, then speak to one of our experts at SmartFilm.
+If you are still not sure what limo tint to pick, then speak to one of our experts at SmartFilm.

-Let the professionals at Smartfilm handle your tint installation and leave the legal guesswork out of the equation.
-Call our office today for a quote on our tint installation and other services we provide customers across the Valley.
+Let the professionals at Smartfilm handle your window tint installation and leave the legal guesswork out of the equation.
+Call our office today for a quote on our window tinting installation and other services we provide customers across the Valley.